 Chesterfield Inlet guarantees the fishing trip of a lifetime being close to several excellent fishing spots.
 You’ll find Arctic Char and Lake Trout.
-Local outfitters will be happy to take you out for a day of fishing not to be forgotten.
+Local outfitters or guides will be happy to take you out for a day of fishing not to be forgotten.
 In addition, the Trans Canada Trail goes through this arctic community, and is an adventurous and informative hike.

 Fish in an arctic river, troll on the waters of Hudson Bay, go ice fishing or cast from the shore.
 Expect to catch throughout the year arctic grayling, lake trout, white fish and cod.
-Char fishing is best done through frozen lakes in spring from April or May, and summer along the coast in July or August.
+Char fishing is best done on frozen lakes in spring April or May, and summer along the coast July or August.

 Outfitters are available to take you on package tour to the best fishing grounds on the coastal shore or fishing lake areas.
-In summer, you can travel by boat or ATV to fish for lake trout or arctic char.
-Visitors/ adventurers also explore this area by canoe/ kayak.
-Small planes and helicopters are available for charter in summer and fall.
-Weather changes quickly and without warning.
-In summer months, arm your-self against mosquitoes.
-Fishing licences can be obtained from the Conservation Officer, the Department of Environment, Government of Nunavut Phone: (867) 898-9130 or Fax: (867) 898-9135 for more information contact the Conservation Officer
+In summer, you can travel by boat or atv to fish for lake trout or arctic char.
+Visitors or adventurers also explore this area by canoe or kayak.
+Small planes or helicopters are available for charter in summer or fall, weather changes quickly without warning.
+In summer months, arm yourself against mosquitoes.
+Fishing licences can be obtained from the Conservation Officer, Department of Environment, Government of Nunavut Phone: (867) 898-9130 or Fax: (867) 898-9135.

-Enjoy the vast scenery of the beautiful tundra landscape, and experience the hospitality of the Inuit culture in our community.
-Caribou tags must be issued by the Conservation Officer for licensed Big game Guides, Tourism Outfitters or Tour operators in caribou Sport hunts.
-Big game hunting licences must be obtained from the Conservation Officer, the Department of Environment, Government of Nunavut.
-The Caribou Sport Hunts begins August 15th, and ends June 30th of every season.
+Enjoy vast scenery of the beautiful tundra landscape, and experience the hospitality of the Inuit culture in our community.
+Caribou tags must be issued by the Conservation Officer for Licenced Big game Guides, Tourism Outfitters or Tour operators in caribou sport hunts.
+Big game hunting Licences must be obtained from the Conservation Officer, Department of Environment, Government of Nunavut.
+Caribou sport hunts begin August 15, ends June 30, every season.